 Hello and welcome to our series of blog posts on how to start a piano studio!
 Remember how you registered your piano studio’s very own domain name and then created its branded email address?
 How did that feel?
 When it comes to the Internet it all starts with claiming your domain name on the Internet and once you have done so the rest is naturally coming along.
 There are enough reasons to believe that in these days of age Internet presence is vital for any successful piano studio and in this blog post we are talking about the first step in the creation of your piano studio website, the planning phase.

-In our previous posts, we helped you with the piano studio basic building blocks such as its name, domain, and the email address.
-We highly recommend you to catch up if you are missing any of those.
-In the next a couple of blog posts our focus is on your piano studio website, however without a name, domain and the piano studio email address working on the website is a bit premature so please please please make sure you have those before you read any further!
+In our previous posts, we helped you with the piano studio’s basic building blocks such as its name, domain, and email address.
+We highly recommend you catch up if you are missing any of those.
+In the next couple of blog posts our focus is on your piano studio website, however, without a name, domain and piano studio email address working on the website is a bit premature so please please please make sure you have those before you read any further!

 How many ways to cook the eggs?